 I am a computational social scientist specializing in network methods.
 In my dissertation I study corruption and collusion in public procurement markets modeled as complex networks.
 I am also interested in the use digital data to better understand concepts like novelty, bias, and success.

-Feb-May 2018 - Visiting the Oxford Internet Institute and Taha Yasseri.
+Feb-May 2018 - Visit to the Oxford Internet Institute, hosted by Taha Yasseri.